BadeaVladStefan/UBBProjects-BadeaVlad/first semester/Connect Four game/README.md

-Connect Four is a Python game boasts a sleek Tkinter interface for easy play and challenging AI opponents across various difficulty levels, leveraging object-oriented programming.
+Connect Four is a Python game boasts a sleek Tkinter interface for easy play and challenging computer opponents across various difficulty levels, leveraging object-oriented programming.